jamieqianhui/jamieqianhui.github.io/_posts/2019-09-08-Batch-Scripts.markdown

 date:   2019-09-08 18:01:36 +0800
 categories: BatchScripts
 ---
-Sharing and documenting the basic concepts of batch scripting in windows which I've picked up at work.
+Sharing and documenting the basic concepts of batch scripting which I've picked up at work.
 Hopefully this blog post entry can help you learn the basics of batch scripting and create scripts specific for your project requirements to automate tasks which are repetitive in nature.

 {: class="table-of-content"}